 Visitors to the park can enjoy a wonderful step back in time.
 You can observe the stunning views out across the expanse of the Upper Mississippi Refuge just as the Native American people did all those years ago.
 The overlooks of Hanging Rock, Twin Views and Fire Point offer particularly wonderful views.
 Keep an eye out for wildlife too!

 The park has a well maintained Visitor Centre which is open every day, all year round.
 They have lots of useful and historical information and there is also have a site map to help you find your way around.
 To make the most of the scenery, you can enjoy a ranger-guided hike along well-maintained, hiker-friendly trails ranging from two to seven miles.
 The North Unit trailhead is located conveniently just outside the Visitor Centre and the South Unit trailhead can be found south of the Visitor Centre, just off Highway 76.

-This wonderful National Monument is situated within an area of mixed deciduous forest, oak savanna and reconstructed prairie and is a designated Audubon Important Bird Area.
+This wonderful National Monument is situated in an area of mixed deciduous forest, oak savanna, and reconstructed prairie and is a designated Audubon Important Bird Area.

 Even better, entry to the National Monument is free of charge!

 For more information click here.